WilliamElesbao/React-Native-NLW/readme.md

 - Alternatively, use an Android Virtual Device (via Android Studio) or an iOS simulator (via Xcode).

 ### Backend
-- PostgreSQL database (or other Prisma-supported databases)
+- SQLite database (or other Prisma-supported databases)
 - `.env` file with the `DATABASE_URL` configured for your database

 ---